Hawxy/Discord.Addons.Hosting/README.md

 }
  ````

-- Services that run on a timer can either use the above pattern, or an implementation of [BackgroundService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice)
+- Services that run on a timer should either use the above pattern to start the timer, or an implementation of [BackgroundService](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/multi-container-microservice-net-applications/background-tasks-with-ihostedservice)

+- Services with complex startup & shutdown activities should implement `IHostedService`.

 ### Examples